roysharon/animini/README.md

 	animation('myFirstElement');                  // now the animation has enough arguments, so it will start animation('mySecondElement');                 // run the same animation on element with ID 'mySecondElement'

-## Reusing animation functions

-An animation function keeps all of the animation information, except for the elements on which it should operate.
-This means that you can use the same animation for different elements:
+Notice the last line above: An animation function keeps all of the animation information, except for the elements on which it should operate.
+This means that you can reuse the same animation for different elements.

+## Animation functions as DOM event handlers

+Animation functions can also get the element to work on from the `this` value.
+This is what causing the animations below to run (the event handler is being called with `this` pointing at the DOM element on which the event was fired):

 	var hoverIn  = animini('background-color:#fff; color:#00f', 300, 'background-color:#00f; color:#fff');
 	var hoverOut = animini('background-color:#00f; color:#fff', 300, 'background-color:#fff; color:#00f');
 	document.getElementById('mySpan').onmouseover = hoverIn;
 	document.getElementById('mySpan').onmouseout  = hoverOut;

-Notice that animation functions can also get the element to work on from the `this` value.
-This is what causing the animations above to run (the event handler is being called with `this` pointing at the DOM element on which the event was fired).

 ## Animating several style properties in parallel